-I am a Licensed Mental Health Counselor, Licensed School Counselor, and seasoned Ecotherapist.
 I completed my Master's Degree in Marriage and Family Therapy, from Chapman University in Orange, CA in 2012.
 I then completed my School Counseling Program at City University of Seattle's Albright School of Education in 2013.
 I graduated with my Bachelor's Degree in Psychology from the University of Hawaii in 2009.
-I have completed additional training in Expressive Art Therapy, Mindfulness, and Self-Compassion.
+I have completed additional training in Trauma-Informed practice, Expressive Art Therapy, Mindfulness, and Self-Compassion.
 I am also the co-founder of Mindful in the Wild, which focuses on nurturing people's connection with Nature using Mindfulness techniques.
 I am an active member of Family Systems Therapy Northwest, the Association for Nature and Forest Therapy and the American School Counseling Association.

-I specialize in working with teens and adults who are affected by trauma, anxiety, depression., life transition, self-esteem issues, and relationship issues.
-While I work with teens a great deal, I also work with parents to provide support and guidance as they navigate the unique challenges of parenting.
-Additionally, I enjoy working with families and helping them repair and strengthen their relationships, create healthier patterns of communication, and build trust and connection with one another.
+I specialize in working with teens and adults who struggle with anxiety, depression, self-esteem issues, school-related issues, and life transitions.
+I enjoy working with families and helping them repair and strengthen their relationships, create healthier patterns of communication, and build trust and connection with one another.
 I strive to be compassionate, open-minded and sensitive to individuals and families coming from all walks of life.

 Working from an integrative approach to therapy, I employ techniques from Cognitive Behavioral Therapy, Solution Focused Therapy, Psychodynamic Therapy, Experiential Therapy, and Expressive Arts Therapy.
 Working closely with individuals and families on their path toward growth and fulfillment is an honor and something I take very seriously.

 Being outdoors is a large part of the work I do and something I am very passionate about.
 Ecotherapy is an evidence-based practice and is being researched more now than ever.
-I have always felt a sense of peace, aliveness, and being “home” when in nature whether it be at a park, near a river, or next to a tree.
 Outdoor sessions take place at local parks, trails, and other natural areas and consist of some talk therapy as well as nature-inspired mindfulness exercises.